 2. PRINT FORM AND TAKE TO POLICE STATION

 Once the online form is completed, print out the form and then attend a police station with the:

 3. RETURN CERTIFIED FORM AND DOCUMENTATION TO CHURCH REPRESENTATIVE

-Church representative to check the form has been completed correctly and that all identification documentation is attached to the form.
+The Church representative will check the form has been completed correctly and that all identification documentation is attached to it.

 Complete Memo (form enclosed with this procedure) OR a church “with compliments” slip will be accepted.
 (NOTE: by authorising the application with the VOAN number the Baptist Churches of SA are subject to audit by the SA Police)

 Send memo (with compliments slip) application form & documentation to Baptist Churches of SA, PO Box 432, Unley 5061 for processing.
 Applicant can return the certified form and documentation to Baptist Churches but it must include the church authorisation form.

 The Baptist Churches of SA will process the application by adding the VOAN number and sending it to the Police Records Unit.
 Once processed the Certificate will be returned directly to the applicant.

 NOTE: Only Volunteers working with Vulnerable Groups are eligible for a free Police Check

 To obtain a Police Check for Paid Staff (i.e. pastors, office workers, etc) or other Volunteer Workers the above process applies except in the following areas: